 The Dracaena Marginata, also called the Dragon Tree, is a great plant for bathrooms because they love high humidity!
 They’re super easy to grow indoors and like bright indirect light.

 They’re tough plants that are drought-tolerant (give these to your forgetful friends!) and grow extremely tall!
 Be sure to only water them when the top half of their soil is dry, which can take up to three weeks in low light.

 12. Peace Lily

 Photo cred via Etsy (where you can buy this exact plant!)

-Peace Lilies are a tropical plant which makes it a perfect bathroom plant!
-These plants love lots of sun so if you’re bathroom has a nice big window, this is a great option for you!
+Peace Lilies are a tropical plant, which makes it a perfect bathroom plant!
+These plants love lots of sun so if your bathroom has a nice big window, this is a great option for you!

 They do well with any levels of humidity and can make quite the statement!